Mbed-TLS/mbedtls/CONTRIBUTING.md

 The copyright on contributions is retained by the original authors of the code.
 Where possible for new files, this should be noted in a comment at the top of the file in the form: "Copyright The Mbed TLS Contributors".

-When contributing code to us, the committer and all authors are required to make the submission under the terms of the [Developer Certificate of Origin](dco.txt), confirming that the code submitted can (legally) become part of the project, and be subject to either or both the Apache 2.0 and/or GPL-2.0-or-later licenses.
+When contributing code to us, the committer and all authors are required to make the submission under the terms of the [Developer Certificate of Origin](dco.txt), confirming that the code submitted can (legally) become part of the project, and is submitted under both the Apache-2.0 AND GPL-2.0-or-later licenses.

 This is done by including the standard Git `Signed-off-by:` line in every commit message.
 If more than one person contributed to the commit, they should also add their own `Signed-off-by:` line.